andrewmcodes-archive/self_hosted_webfonts_demo/docs/post.md

 ![Google Fonts](https://dev-to-uploads.s3.amazonaws.com/i/6qbu8zru7kgr2a2q9f6u.png)

-Now that we have our fonts, lets add the link to the head of our application in `app/views/layouts/application.html.erb` on the line above your `stylesheet_link_tag` (line #7 if you are on a fresh Rails app):
+Now that we have our fonts, let’s add the link to the head of our application in `app/views/layouts/application.html.erb` on the line above your `stylesheet_link_tag` (line #7 if you are on a fresh Rails app):

 ```html
 <link href="https://fonts.googleapis.com/css2?family=Lato:ital,wght@0,100;0,300;0,400;0,700;0,900;1,100;1,300;1,400;1,700;1,900&display=swap" rel="stylesheet">